UEAS Frequently Asked Questions

 7. Right, I got it running...
 How do I add new users?

-The adduser servlet is built on the same template engine as UEAS is, so customizing and adapting the template to our needs should be as easy as editing the HTML code.
-A custom service could be developed for that purpose as long as the right data is inserted in the right place in the database for UEAS.
+the template to our needs should be as easy as editing the HTML code.
+A custom service could be

 Releases for the adduser servlet can be found in the project page as UEAS.